nanualinav/todoList/README.md

 ### Todo List Project

-This is a simple to-do list project implemented using TypeScript and Vue.js.
+This is a TO-DO list project implemented using TypeScript and Vue.js.

 ## Features